-Dust collectors are specially designed systems and devices that are used to filter the air by collecting any impurities or dust particles that are known to pollute the air surrounding us.
-These range from compact and portable collectors used in small shops for the collection of particles from woodworking activities or cement work to much larger systems.
+Dust collectors are specially designed systems and devices to filter the air by collecting any impurities or dust particles known to pollute the air surrounding us.
+These range from compact and portable collectors used in small shops.
+They collect particles from woodworking activities or cement work for much larger systems.

-The big sized dust collectors clear the polluted air in large industrial areas to purify the air, providing the workers with a healthy atmosphere.
-A dust collector is usually an attachment to various woodworking machines, and tools.
-Their sole purpose is to collect dust from the machine, just like what its name refers to.
+The large dust collectors clean the polluted air in large industrial areas to purify the air, providing the workers with a healthy atmosphere.
+A dust collector is usually an attachment to various woodworking machines and tools, and their sole purpose is to collect dust from the machine, just like what its name refers to.

-A dust collector is able to collect dust from the machine by inhaling or otherwise removing airborne sawdust and fine debris, into its chamber that’s usually screened by a filter.
+A dust collector can collect dust from the machine by inhaling or otherwise removing airborne sawdust and fine debris into its chamber, usually screened by a filter.
 In that way, a dust collector prevents dust from accumulating in the work area.

-A dust collector is almost always a vacuum type that’s powered by an electric motor that drives an intake fan to move air at a high rate – very similar to the way a household vacuum cleaner works, but on a larger scale.
+A dust collector is almost always a vacuum type powered by an electric motor that drives an intake fan to move air at a high rate – very similar to how a household vacuum cleaner works but on a larger scale.

-Whenever you need to operate any grinding or bladed power tool for woodworking, it’s always recommended to have it attached to a dust collector if the machine supports it.
-There is no better alternative to keeping a working area dust free, even if it is well ventilated, short of doing your woodworking projects outdoors.
+Whenever you need to operate any grinding or bladed power tool for woodworking, it’s always recommended to attach it to a dust collector if the machine supports it.
+There is no better alternative to keeping a working area dust-free, even if it is well ventilated, short to doing your woodworking projects outdoors.

 - Micron: Unit of measurement for dust particles.
 397 microns equals 1/64th of an inch.